j-setiawan/solace-orchestra/arch/messaging.md

 Registration messages are specific to the type of component registering.
 Each message contains the manditory fields listed above.

+This message is sent to the topic: orchestra/registration

 On reception of the register message, the dashboard will reply to the sender's p2p address (orchestra/p2p/<client_id>) with the msg_type of 'register_response'.